Clubs and Organizations

 Radio DC- “The Voice”

 The Student Radio Station of Dominican College is the web-based radio station that plays an eclectic mix of music and talk.
 The station operates through the Communication Studies Program and offers students media and entertainment experiences.
 Student-leaders design a program schedule for the campus that runs seven days a week.
-You can launch the station page and listen to The Voice by clicking here
+You can listen to The Voice by clicking here

 Remember Every Action Can Help(REACH)